Unlock Your Verizon Phone & Switch Carrier

 The really great news is that most of Verizon's smartphones - including all its 4G LTE devices - come already unlocked.
-That means that if you want to cancel your service and take your business to a lower-cost carrier (see the section below on Switching to a MVNO) then you just need to make sure that:
+That means that if you want to cancel your service and switch to a cheaper cell phone plan then you just need to make sure that:

 - Your contract must be finished with no missed payments or overdue bills.